-In November 2017 Jeffrey Sonn wrote an article which stated that there were signs that the Woodbridge Group of Companies may be nothing more than a ponzi scheme.
+In November 2017 Jeffrey Sonn wrote an article that stated that there were signs that the Woodbridge Group of Companies may be nothing more than a Ponzi scheme.

 This website is updated weekly with frequently asked questions and important news for investors.
 This commitment to justice for wronged investors makes our firm a solid choice for FINRA arbitration representation.